melinda-dai/scimitar-capital-product-design/README.md

 - simplified icon-only versions and exploration of mark readability

 **Purpose:** show iteration breadth and how the final direction was refined through variants.

 ---

+### 2) `scimitar logo.pdf` — Concept directions + rationale (4 pages)
+This PDF captures the early concept phase, where I explored multiple logo directions and documented the reasoning behind each option.

+**What’s inside:**
+- **Iconography + values** exploration (blade/scimitar form, color palette)
+- **Direction 1: Runescape reference** — simplified scimitar mark and lockups, with notes on what it communicates and potential concerns
+- **Direction 2: Motion / illustrative** — more dynamic scimitar imagery, with notes on visual energy vs. readability/seriousness
+- **Direction 3: Clean and corporate** — minimal, more traditional marks and lockups, including notes on brand fit and distinctiveness

+**Purpose:** show design thinking, tradeoffs, and how each direction was evaluated.

+---